-We must build toward a level of mission performance and preparedness commensurate with the relative risks posed by Arctic activity; we must continue working amongst the interagency to refine future mission requirements, identify the precise mix of national assets, capabilities and infrastructure needed to meet these requirements, and look for collocation opportunities.
-We must continue to seek out opportunities with our Arctic neighbors and the global community to address the critical issues of governance, sovereignty, environmental protection, and international security.
+The nation must build toward a level of mission performance and preparedness commensurate with the relative risks posed by Arctic activity.
+The Coast Guard must continue working amongst the interagency to refine future mission requirements, identify the precise mix of national assets, capabilities and infrastructure needed to meet these requirements, and look for collocation opportunities.
+Coast Guard will continue to seek out opportunities with our Arctic neighbors and the global community to address the critical issues of governance, sovereignty, environmental protection, and international security.

-While there are many challenges, the increasingly wet Arctic Ocean also presents unique opportunities.
+While there are many challenges, the increasingly open Arctic Ocean also presents unique opportunities.
 The relatively undeveloped infrastructure, current low commercial maritime activity levels, and developing governance structure provide an opening to engage in proactive, integrated, coordinated, and sustainable U.S. and international initiatives.
-We look forward to working with the Congress on how we can support our national objectives and responsibilities in the emerging Arctic Ocean.
+The Coast Guard looks forward to working with the Congress on how we can support our emerging national objectives and responsibilities in the Arctic Ocean.